-Clinical studies in the US have been ongoing for over five years, and we have a Protocol Agreement with the FDA, but we have not conducted the pivotal clinical trial required for PMA approval.
+Clinical studies in the US have been ongoing for over five years, we have a Protocol Agreement with the FDA, and in late January 2007 we commenced the pivotal clinical trial required for PMA approval.
 We initiated a trial under the terms of the Protocol Agreement at the end of 2004.
 However, technical operational issues with the systems were experienced, requiring further refinement.
-We are currently building the hardware systems necessary to fully implement our pivotal clinical trial that started in January 2007.
-However, we cannot provide any assurance that we will have additional, necessary systems available on a timely basis.

-In addition, the pivotal clinical trial and supporting clinical studies will require the involvement of larger numbers of clinical sites than we have previously engaged at any single time and the recruitment of large numbers of patients.
+We have the hardware systems necessary to fully implement our pivotal clinical trial that started in late January 2007.
+However, the pivotal clinical trial and supporting clinical studies require the involvement of a number of clinical sites at any single time and the recruitment of large numbers of patients.
 If the clinical sites, which enroll patients on a best efforts basis, do not provide cases at rates anticipated for any reason (such as, for example, lower than forecasted clinical site productivity), we may face delays or may be unable to complete the development of MelaFind®.